-Only stockholders of record at the close of business on April 20, 2016 are entitled to vote at the Annual Meeting.
-On this record date, there were 27,942,145 shares of common stock outstanding and entitled to vote.
+Only stockholders of record at the close of business on April 6, 2017 are entitled to vote at the Annual Meeting.
+On this record date, there were 36,704,872 shares of common stock outstanding and entitled to vote.

-If on April 20, 2016 your shares were registered directly in your name with our transfer agent, Computershare Trust Company, N.A., then you are a stockholder of record.
-As a stockholder of record, you may vote in person at the meeting or vote by proxy by returning and completing a proxy card or voting over the telephone or the Internet.
-Whether or not you plan to attend the meeting, we urge you to vote by returning and completing a proxy card or by voting over the telephone or Internet to ensure your vote is counted.
+If on April 6, 2017 your shares were registered directly in your name with our transfer agent, Computershare Trust Company, N.A., then you are a stockholder of record.
+As a stockholder of record, you may vote in person at the meeting, vote by proxy by completing and returning a proxy card, or voting over the telephone or the Internet.
+Whether or not you plan to attend the meeting, we urge you to vote by completing and returning a proxy card or by voting over the telephone or Internet to ensure your vote is counted.